pbc86/anake/content/posts/my-second-post.md

 2. Second item
 3. Third item

-> This is a quote
+> This is a quote.